<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Automation Creates Space For Innovation

-Modular systems and siloed data encourage fractured thinking and thus fractured teams.
-If business leaders could focus less on continuous control monitoring (CCM), it would leave room to allocate more resources and personpower to other projects to further company goals and objectives.
-With resources freed up, it becomes easier to invest in other areas of the business and other departments.
+Modular systems and siloed data encourage fractured thinking and, thus, fractured teams.
+If business leaders could focus less on manual risk operations, it would leave room to allocate more resources and personpower to other projects to further company goals and objectives.
+Investing in other areas of the business and other departments becomes easier with resources freed up.

-Automation reduces costs, saving members of the Fortune 500 million’s annually with options to reduce business losses in the event of a breach as well.
+Automation reduces costs, saving members of the Fortune 500 million annually with options to reduce business losses in case of a breach.
 The use case for AI is clear for modern enterprises.
 Embracing the need for AI operationalization will shift the focus to continuous automated monitoring.
-Business leaders must focus on technologies like CyberStrong that bridge the gap between siloed systems and augment existing systems, especially in companies that have suffered from downsized security teams in the pandemic.
+Business leaders must focus on technologies like CyberStrong that bridge the gap between siloed systems and augment existing systems.

 Conclusion